freedomofpress/kernel-builder/README.md

 request these credentials from a team member, and store them securely in your password manager.

-## Including arbitrary patches

-You can mount in any set of patches to be applied to the kernel source prior to building.
-Store the patches in a directory, such as `./patches/`, and those will be mounted into the container at `/patches/`.
-The build script will loop over all files in that dir and apply each patch prior to building.

 ## Using a custom kernel config

 Since the build uses docker, the host machine's kernel and config are visible